Dcraftbg/SOPL/README.md

 }
 ```

-**[NOTE] It is generally recommended to use cstrings whenever possible if the function doesn't use the length as a parameter.
-In < 0.1A strings had to be pushed and then the length of them popped which is no longer sufficient and may cause your code to be inefficient**

 ### Managing C functions and their return values

-SOPL is made to be compatible with the C functions and using them throughout your code is totally acceptable.
+SOPL is made to be compatible with the C language and using C functions throughout your code is totally acceptable.
 To link with external C funcions you can use the 'extern' keyword.
-If a result is expected to be returned by the function, you can use the = before the function to assign it to a variable.

 **Example(s)**:
 ```sopl